netdata/learn/docs/cloud/visualize/overview.md

 These charts display real-time aggregated metrics from all the nodes (or a filtered selection) in a given War Room.

-With Overview's composite charts, you can see your infrastructure from a single pane of glass, discover trends or anomalies, then drill down with filtering or single-node dashboards to see more.
+With Overview's composite charts, you can see your infrastructure from a single pane of glass, discover trends or anomalies, then drill down by grouping metrics by node and jumping to single-node dashboards for root cause analysis.

 ![The War Room
 Overview](https://user-images.githubusercontent.com/1153921/95637683-31d60f00-0a47-11eb-9808-9f591ba8eb3a.png)

-You can also use the [Nodes view](/docs/cloud/visualize/nodes) to visualize a War Room's nodes.
-To switch between them, use the dropdown in your War Room's utility bar.

 ## Before you get started